cwchentw/cl-yautils/README.md

 ### *cl-yautils.lisp*

 A collection of utility functions.
-This script is packaged under `cl-yautils`.
+This script is packaged under `:cl-yautils`.
 See [examples](/examples/) for its usage.

 ## Copyright